RMRubert/RMRubert.github.io/_posts/EN/2021-6-12-How-to-classify-your-music-collection-by-genre.md

 		df3 = rbind(df3, expand_genre_todf(ArtistGenresList[i]))
 	}

 The scoring system can be as complicated as you want, I decided to keep it simple (Lies!, I started doing an extremely complex scoring system that turned out to be rubbish, then went to the simple system).
 The score will be 0 if the last.fm genre is not in my master genre list and 1 if it is.
-The code shown below is a little bit more complicated than just comparing two string, I called it "the smarter string comparison".
+How do we do that?
+String comparison!
+Well almost that.
+The code shown below is a little bit more complicated than just comparing two strings, I called it "the smarter string comparison".
 Don't judge me, I need to keep coming with those catchy names to keep you reading

 Why the smarter string comparison?
 A simple string comparison between "hip-hop" and "Hip Hop" would give me a false, which I don't want.
 To solve this, I am converting everything into capital letters, and generating a coefficient between them with the function adist and the number of characters to check if the tags are similar enough.
 The value of 0.2 was found after trial and error, and consistently produced good results with almost no false positives.
-If my Fortran90 teacher who (tried) taught me to avoid using magic numbers reads this post, I am really sorry Don Requena, it will not happen again.
+If my Fortran90 teacher who (tried to) taught me to avoid using magic numbers reads this post, I am really sorry Don Requena, it will not happen again.

 	# Read our list of genres
 	genrelist = read.table(r"(B:\Documents\R\RMusicOrganiser\_ss\GenreList.csv)", header = FALSE, sep = ",", fileEncoding = "UTF-8")$V1